Dix206/flutter_multi_tap_detector/README.md

 ## Features

-* Define a callback after a certain number of taps.
+* Define callback after a certain number of taps.
 * Define the maximum duration which can be passed between two taps.
 * Define callback on each tap to detect the progress.
 * Define callback on taps counter reset.